Raisen district: Demographics

 At the time of the 2011 Census of India, 97.28% of the population in the district spoke Hindi and 1.99% Urdu as their first language.

 Etymology

 Raisen District takes its name from Raisen town, which is named after a fort.
 This fort is built on a sandstone hill, at the foot of which settles the town.
 The name is probably a corruption of Rajavasini or Rajasayan, the royal residence.

 Geography

 Raisen district is situated between the latitude 22 47' and 23 33' north and the longitude 7721' and 78 49' east.
 Sehore District lies in west, Vidisha district in the north, Sagar district in the east and south-east, Narsimhapur district in the south-east, Narmadapuram and Sehore districts in the south.
 It covers an area of 8395 km2.

-Raisen district has Ten tehsils – Raisen, Goharganj, Begamganj, Gairatganj, Silwani, Bareli, Udaipura, Deori, Sultanpur and Badi.
+Raisen district has Ten tehsils – Raisen, Goharganj, Begamganj, Gairatganj, Silwani, Baraily, Udaipura, Deori, Sultanpur and Badi.

 History

 The territory of the present-day Raisen district was once part of the Nizamat-A-Mashrif district of the Bhopal princely state.
 After the Bhopal State of independent India came into being, Raisen was declared a separate district on 5 May 1950.

 The Buddhist monuments at Sanchi, a UNESCO World Heritage Site, are located in Raisen district.
 Bhimbetka rock shelters, another UNESCO World Heritage Site, are also located in Raisen district.